rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

     "hello {}".format(person)
     "hello {person}".format(person=person)

 However, Python 3 cannot improve the ergonomics of these functions in the same way that this RFC proposes to use implicit named arguments.
 This is for technical reasons: Python simply does not have a language mechanism which could be used to add implicit named arguments to the `.format()` method.
-As a result, offering improved ergonomics in Python would neccesitate the introduction of a language-level interpolation syntax.
+As a result, offering improved ergonomics in Python necessitated the introduction of a language-level interpolation syntax (f-strings, described in the [prior art](#prior-art) section).

 (Note, the closest Python 3's `.format()` can get to implicit named arguments is this: